g0983230881/g0983230881.github.io/README.md

 # Note
-This is design to smartphone to experience WebAR, please make sure before playing.
+This is design for smartphone to experience WebAR, please make sure before playing.

 # Step
 [WebAR on Phone](https://g0983230881.github.io/)